stanley-zhou/cinephile/README.md

 # CINEPHILE – IMDb × TMDb Movie Analytics Dashboard

-CINEPHILE is a full-stack movie analytics site built for **CIS 5500**.
+Welcome to CINEPHILE!
+CINEPHILE is a full-stack movie analytics site.
 It combines cleaned IMDb data with TMDb market information to let users:

 - Discover **top-rated** and **hidden-gem** movies